 The sections below look at some of these key areas.
 Others are covered by individual Law Society practice notes (see links above).

 To help run an efficient business you should have a clear governance structure within your practice and ensure that those within the organisation are aware of reporting lines.
-This has become even more important given the requirements placed on compliance officers and the new reporting requirements.
+This has become even more important given the requirements placed on compliance officers and the reporting requirements.

 5.1.1 What type of governance structure needs to be put in place?